IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 ### *grep*

 The `grep` command extracts lines that match a given pattern.
-A pattern could be either a simple word or a more general expression, often termed **regular expression** (see [here](https://librarycarpentry.org/lc-data-intro/01-regular-expressions/) to learn more on them).
+A pattern could be either a simple word or a more general expression, often termed **regular expression** (see [here](https://librarycarpentry.org/lc-data-intro/01-regular-expressions/) to learn more about them).
 For instance:

 ```bash